couchbase/testrunner/pytests/performance/README-perf.md

 load.

 ## reload phase

+The reload phase "touches" a specified set of data, so that the cluster will have that data warm and cached in-memory.
+The goal of the reload phase is to get the cluster to a point of simulated actual usage of user deployments.

+The reload phase is currently done by a single client, but it can be one-day be partitioned for higher performance.

+## indexing phase

+In this phase, which only applies for Couchbase 2.0 and those systems that support indexing, indexes are defined/created on the cluster and the data in the cluster is indexed.
+The actual index definitions are defined by the test spec.

 ## access phase

+The access phase is the meat of the performance test.

 In this phase, one or more concurrent clients access the database using a defined mix of commands.
+The number of clients and actual mix of command types are defined by a test spec.

-This is done by having testrunner call mcsoda with the appropriate, test-specific parameters.
+In the access phase, testrunner invokes mcsoda with the appropriate, test-specific parameters.

     ./testrunner -i resources/perf/$CLUSTER.ini -c conf/perf/$TESTNAME.conf \
         -p load_phase=0,access_phase=1,...